Silicon detectors for HL-LHC

-Our research group focuses on the development of novel particle detectors based on fast scintillator materials, which are read out by silicon photomultipliers.
+Our research group focused on the development of novel particle detectors based on fast scintillator materials, which are read out by silicon photomultipliers.
 Silicon photomultipliers (SiPMs) replaced in many areas conventional photomultiplier tubes.
 Also in the CMS experiment, e.g. Hadron Outer Calorimeter.

 We want to incorporate the signals of these subdetector, upgraded in Long Shutdown 1, into the trigger decision.
 With a Muon Track fast Tag, MTT, it is possible to use the track information of high-energy muons early in the trigger decision.

-In recent years, our main objectives were in the following areas.
 As part of the CMS silicon tracker our detector group were employed with three main themes

 - Operation and optimization of the performance of the silicon strip tracker